dogweather/forkful/content/en/go/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?

-String interpolation is a method to construct strings that incorporate variables, enabling dynamic string creation.
-Programmers do this to customize messages, construct URLs, create SQL queries, and more, allowing for more readable and maintainable code.

 ## How to:
 In Go, string interpolation is commonly achieved using the `fmt` package, particularly with the `Sprintf` function, which lets you inject variables into a string by specifying formatting verbs.
 The verbs are placeholders in the format string and are replaced by the given variables' values.
 Here's how you use it:

 ```go